Current Region:

 The aim of euCONSENT was to design an age verification solution based on the views of children from across Europe, and guided by leading child rights’ experts: Professor Sonia Livingstone of LSE and Professor Simone van der Hof of the University of Leiden.
 Backed by a legal team at Aston University, coordinated by Abhilash Nair, the Association also drew on the expertise of its members.
 We relied on input from these leading academic figures in the field and the outcome of primary research with children from multiple Member States (developed by Revealing Reality) to define the business requirements and functionality of the new system.

-It has been a challenging project.
+It was a challenging project.
 GDPR, the revised Audio Visual Media Services Directive, as well as forthcoming European and domestic laws, all have differing requirements of a system which, in essence, will allow internet-based services of all shapes and sizes, to know the age – but not the identity – of the user at the other end of the keyboard.
 For example, GDPR sets an age below which children require their parents’ consent to give consent to their personal data being processed – but that age varies across Member States from 13 – 18.
-Meanwhile, the UK is expected to introduce strict age verification requirements for pornographic sites under the new Online Safety Bill, while other states are also developing their regulations for ensuring that video sharing platforms such as YouTube only show age-appropriate content.
+Meanwhile, the UK was expected to introduce strict age verification requirements for pornographic sites under the new Online Safety Act, while other states were also developing their regulations for ensuring that video sharing platforms such as YouTube only show age-appropriate content.
 And what if two parents, based in two countries, disagree about whether to give their child consent to access a new game which processes personal data?
 How should the new system decide between them?

 The European Parliament instigated this pilot programme, perhaps conscious that the laws and regulations being passed were getting a little ahead of the technology being widely available across the Union to implement age-restrictions on goods, services and content efficiently.